-\begin{ex} Every topological field is a topological pasture in a tautological way.
-Anderson and Davis have extended this notion to hyperfields in \cite{Anderson-Davis17}.
-It turns out that a topological hyperfield is the same as a topological pasture if identified with the associated pasture via the functor $(-)^\oblpr:\HypFields\to\OBlpr^\pm$.
-In the following, we consider the following topological pastures: \begin{itemize} \item the reals $\R$ with the usual topology; \item the Krasner hyperfield $\K$ together with the topology that consists of the open subsets $\emptyset$, $\{1\}$, $\K$; \item the sign hyperfield $\S$ together with the topology that consists of the open subsets $\emptyset$, $\{1\}$, $\{-1\}$, $\{\pm 1\}$, $\S$; \item the tropical hyperfield $\T$ together with the topology coming from the identification of $\T$ with $\R_{\geq0}$ and its embedding into $\R$; \item the regular partial field $\Funpm$ together with the topology that consists of the open subsets $\emptyset$, $\{1\}$, $\{-1\}$, $\{\pm 1\}$, $\Funpm$. \end{itemize} Note that \cite{Anderson-Davis17} contains reasons why it might be better to exclude all neighborhoods of $0$ in the topology of $\T$; we refer to section 2.3.2 of {\it loc.~cit.}, but ignore this issue in the following.
+\begin{ex} Every topological field is a topological idyll in a tautological way.
+Anderson and Davis have extended this notion to hyperfields in \cite{Anderson-Davis19}.
+It turns out that a topological hyperfield is the same as a topological idyll if identified with the associated idyll via the functor $(-)^\oblpr:\HypFields\to\OBlpr^\pm$.
+In the following, we consider the following topological idylls: \begin{itemize} \item the reals $\R$ with the usual topology; \item the Krasner hyperfield $\K$ together with the topology that consists of the open subsets $\emptyset$, $\{1\}$, $\K$; \item the sign hyperfield $\S$ together with the topology that consists of the open subsets $\emptyset$, $\{1\}$, $\{-1\}$, $\{\pm 1\}$, $\S$; \item the tropical hyperfield $\T$ together with the topology coming from the identification of $\T$ with $\R_{\geq0}$ and its embedding into $\R$; \item the regular partial field $\Funpm$ together with the topology that consists of the open subsets $\emptyset$, $\{1\}$, $\{-1\}$, $\{\pm 1\}$, $\Funpm$. \end{itemize} Note that \cite{Anderson-Davis19} contains reasons why it might be better to exclude all neighborhoods of $0$ in the topology of $\T$; we refer to section 2.3.2 of {\it loc.~cit.}, but ignore this issue in the following.
 The topological spaces $X(F)$ appearing in Theorem \ref{thm :fine topology for topological idylls} are also closely related to Jun's considerations in \cite{Jun17}.
 Namely for $F=\K$, $F=\T$ or $F=\S$, a blue scheme $X$ and its associated scheme $X^+$, it is not hard to show that the topological space $X(F)$ coincides with the topological space $X^+(F)$ from \cite{Jun17}. \end{ex}